-The Irvine City Council identified the ARDA site for a State owned and operated Veterans Cemetery in July 2014 (Resolution 14-92).
+In July 2014, by Resolution 14-92, the Irvine City Council identified the Amended and Restated Development Agreement (ARDA) site for a State owned and operated Veterans Cemetery.
 The City Council rescinded the ARDA site and identified the Bake Parkway/Strawberry Fields in June 2017 (Resolution 17-39).

 The City Council approved a Veterans Cemetery Land Swap Agreement, signed in October 2017, for the City to acquire the privately owned Bake Parkway/Strawberry Fields site in exchange for conveying the ARDA Site to the private property owner.
 The City Council also approved a zone text amendment (Ordinance No. 17-08) required for the Agreement.
 A voter referendum placed the zone text amendment on the June 5, 2018 Irvine Special Election ballot, Measure B, which was defeated.